 Chairs come in an enormous variety of shapes and sizes.
 The chair is often a big problem for us and deserves a detailed discussion (click on the highlighted link).

 The length of the spike is the single most important element after the chair in determining our sitting posture.
 It is also the only one of all the seating variables that can always be immediately and easily changed according to our desires.
-Click on the highlighted link for a detailed discussion.
+The left/right positioning of the spike is also important.
+Click on the highlighted link for a detailed discussion of these elements.

 CELLO SIZE AND CELLIST SIZE